 Do not massage vigorously as it may cause further injury.

-- Extreme pain, rapid swelling, severe bruising, decreased range of movement or deformity may be signs of fracture; one should seek help from a doctor immediately.
+- Extreme pain, rapid swelling, severe bruising, decreased range of movement or deformity may be signs of fracture or other serious conditions; one should seek help from a doctor immediately.